matfish2/vue-tables-2/README.md

 [Click here](https://jsfiddle.net/matfish2/jfa5t4sm/) to see the client component in action and fiddle with the various [options](#options) or [here](https://jsfiddle.net/matfish2/js4bmdbL/) for a rudimentary server component demo

-+ Recently Added: Resizable Columns, Editable Cells and Hidden Columns, and more.
-Please stay tuned for more and consider supporting the cause by clicking the Sponsor button above :)
+**Recently Added: Resizable Columns, Editable Cells, Hidden Columns, and more.
+Please stay tuned for more and consider supporting the cause by clicking the Sponsor button above :)**

 - [Usage](#usage)
 - [Dependencies](#dependencies)